-A copy of the front and back of each check deposited shall be made and retained in either paper or electronic format.
+A copy of each check deposited shall be made and retained in either paper or electronic format.

 As the retirement system uses a remote capture procedure, all deposited checks shall be retained in a secure location until the completion of the monthly reconciliation for the period in which the checks were deposited.
 Upon completion of the monthly reconciliation, all checks subject to the reconciliation shall be destroyed in a manner consistent with the procedures recommended by the banking institution into which the deposit was made.